 The purpose and function of this organization is to first and foremost promote fashion education, discussion, and creation throughout Sierra College.
 The club will meet together to discuss fashion trends and events, learn from industry professionals and speakers, and organize events on campus.

-Spring 2025 Meetings
+Fall 2025 Meetings

 What is Mythopoetics?
 Mythopoetics is a term, coined by poet Gary Snyder, meaning the strategic use of literature to change the narrative of a culture.
 In short, changing the world with words.
 Our club celebrates creative writing and literature, and edits and publishes the Sierra Journal.